Upper School Curriculum Guide

 - Recommendation from the current teacher.

-Departmental policies regarding entry into Advanced Placement Language and Culture courses in French, Chinese and Spanish:
+Departmental policies regarding entry into Advanced Placement Language and Culture courses in French, Chinese, and Spanish:

 - Department permission.